History of the club: media from 2000 to 2022 rediscovered! To see in the gazetteGo to info

 Controls

-The participant must have his route card stamped at the start (Salo) and at each of the route points indicated above.
-Each stamp is in the form of either a wet pad requested from a merchant or an administration, or an explicit photo (eg bicycle in front of a commune or col sign).
-The 12 checkpoints are as follows:
+Participants must have their route card checked at the start (Salo) and at each of the route points indicated above.
+Each check takes the form of either a wet stamp requested from a shopkeeper or an administration office, or an explicit photo (e.g. bike in front of a commune or pass sign).
+The 12 control points are as follows:

 2. Passo di Campo Carlo Magno